ruslansavenok/price-tg-notifier/README.md

 - test ideas of improving parser speed
 - reduce DB size by removing unneded indexes
 - parser price with ,
+- store DATASOURCE_COOKIE in db and refresh it on requests
 ```